rih3d/cirr-docker/README.md

 ### Administration

-To inspect the data or logs, mount the data volume on another container.
+To inspect the data or logs, mount the data volumes on another container.

 ```
 $ docker-compose up -f docker-compose.admin.yml admin